 With the promise of eternal love, the whole village arrived and erupted in a massive traditional dance.
 I even got a chance to address the crowd and thank them.
 I apparently said the right words so, the chief insisted that I take over his duties for the next little while.
 He passed over his magic stick and I was instructed to remove my clothes and be dressed up as a real chief.
 When all was said and done, I was paraded through the village with song and dance before returning to civilization.

 A village in the middle of nowhere

-Loren showed me how and where the tribe grow their crops.
-In good years, they are almost completely self sufficient, with: Taro, sweet potato, sugar cane, avocado, mango, pigs, chickens, and even herbal medicines to help with ailments like the flu.
-Oh and of course, the men grow Kava and tobacco – how else will you pass the time in this remote part of a remote island?!
+Loren showed me how and where the tribe grows their own crops.
+In good years, they are almost completely self-sufficient, with Taro, sweet potato, sugar cane, avocado, mango, pigs, chickens, and even herbal medicines to help with ailments like the flu.
+Oh, and of course, the men grow Kava and tobacco – how else will you pass the time in this remote part of a remote island?!

 The children then made an appearance, playing a local version of a cross between hide and seek and ‘ring around the rosy’.